Loading...

 The Role of Strategic Engagement Boosting

 Organic growth is the goal, but 'priming' the algorithm is often necessary for micro-creators.
-Our internal data shows that posts receiving a concentrated burst of engagement within the first 15 minutes of upload have a significantly higher probability of being pushed to the global FYP.
+Industry sources indicate that posts receiving a concentrated burst of engagement within the first 15 minutes of upload have a significantly higher probability of being pushed to the global FYP.
 Many professional growth agencies recommend using Instagram Likes to signal early relevance to the AI moderators.
 This isn't about faking popularity; it's about ensuring the content isn't buried before it has a chance to be seen by the target audience.

 Implementation Checklist: The 90-Day Growth Framework